What to Do When Facing Eviction as a Tenant

 Navigating the Eviction Process

 The eviction process starts with an eviction notice, progresses to a lawsuit, and, if unfavorable, ends with a move-out.
-Let's walk through each step to help you navigate this challenging journey.
+Here's what happens at each stage.

 You Receive an Eviction Notice From Your Landlord